jgm/pandoc/doc/org.md

   the description.
 In contrast, the Org-mode HTML exporter treats the description as plain text.

-- LATEX_HEADER: arbitrary lines to add to the document's preamble.
+- LATEX\_HEADER and LATEX_HEADER_EXTRA: arbitrary lines to add to
+  the document's preamble.
 Contrary to Org-mode, these lines are not inserted before the hyperref settings, but close to the end of the preamble.

   The contents of this option are stored as a list of raw LaTeX lines in the `header-includes` metadata field.